FrontEndHighRoller/Bank-app/README.md

 # Bank-app
-Advanced Javascript Project -
+Advanced Javascript Project - **Only Mobile and Desktop Responsive, not Tablet**

+### HOW TO LOG IN
+User: dr
-### User: dr PIN: 1111
+PIN: 1111

 ![ALT](./assets/snap-1.png)